 Luke predicts and monitors the M74 syndrome

 The prediction and annual monitoring of the M74 syndrome is important, because it can suddenly intensify at any time.
-For this reason, Luke annually catches salmon on their spawning run into the River Simojoki; the eggs of such salmon are then hatched at the Keminmaa fish farm.
+For this reason, Luke annually catches salmon on their spawning run into the River Simojoki.
 The thiamine content of unfertilised eggs is determined in order to predict the incidence of M74 and verify that the mortality of yolk-sac fry is attributable to M74.
-Depending on the situation, salmon running into the River Torniojoki and Kymijoki can also be monitored.
-Luke develops and harmonises the monitoring of the M74 syndrome in collaboration with Sweden and defines the guidelines to detect thiamine deficiency.
-For this purpose, the eggs of salmon running into Swedish rivers emptying into the Gulf of Bothnia are also sampled to be analysed for thiamine in Finland.
+The control patches of the eggs are hatched at the Keminmaa fish farm.
+Depending on the situation, salmon ascending the River Torniojoki and Kymijoki can also be monitored.
+The eggs of salmon running into Swedish rivers emptying into the Gulf of Bothnia are also sampled to be analysed for thiamine in Finland in order to foresee M74.

 Data on the annual occurrence of the M74 syndrome is required in order to assess the status of the naturally spawning salmon populations, the planning and regulation of salmon fishing, the establishment of broodfish shoals for aquaculture, and the production of smolts for mandatory introductions.